ijsnow/omnicli/README.md

 OmniCLI parses an input and maps it to a given command.
 Commands can have aliases and sub commands.

-### Options
+### Suggestions

-OmniCLI will build a list of options for you based on the available commands and return these as an options menu.
-You can also provide options for commands when a command is matched with an input before it is submitted.
+OmniCLI will build a list of suggestions for you based on the available commands and return these as an suggestions menu.
+You can also provide suggestions for commands when a command is matched with an input before it is submitted.

-### Vim-like Options Menu Navigation
+### Vim-like Suggestions Menu Navigation

 The `omnibox` API only displays the first 6 items passed to it's `suggest` function.
-Because of this, we need a way to simulate scrolling through a list of options.
+Because of this, we need a way to simulate scrolling through a list of suggestions.

 To scroll up and down in the list, type `[` any where in the prompt to enter "scroll mode" and then use `j` to scroll down and use `k` to scroll up.
 To exit "scroll mode",